All-in-one WordPress spam protection, with NO CAPTCHAs, challenge questions or other inconvenience to site visitors.

 If you are using front-end anti-spam plugins (CAPTCHAs, challenge questions, etc), be sure they are disabled since there's no longer a need for them, and these could likely conflict.
 (Back-end antispam plugins like Akismet are fine, although unnecessary.)

 Install a contact form if you like.
-(See below)
+(See "Adding a Contact Form to Your Blog" below)

 You're done!
-Sit back and see what it feels like to live without comment spam, trackback spam, and registration spam!
+Sit back and see what it feels like to live without blog comment spam, trackback spam, contact form spam, and registration spam!

 NOTE: If you're using a caching plugin, you will need to clear the plugin's cache after you install WP-SpamShield.
 It's a good practice to clear the cache after updating plugins as well.